Gary Cooper

-Gary Cooper (born Frank James Cooper; May 7, 1901 – May 13, 1961) was an American actor known for his strong, quiet screen persona and understated acting style.
+Gary Cooper (born Frank James Cooper; May 7, 1901 – May 13, 1961) was an American actor known for his strong, silent screen persona and understated acting style.
 He won the Academy Award for Best Actor twice and had a further three nominations, as well as an Academy Honorary Award in 1961 for his career achievements.
 He was one of the top-10 film personalities for 23 consecutive years and one of the top money-making stars for 18 years.
-The American Film Institute (AFI) ranked Cooper at number 11 on its list of the 25 greatest male stars of classic Hollywood cinema.
+The American Film Institute (AFI) ranked Cooper at number 11 on its list of the 50 greatest screen legends.

 Cooper's career spanned 36 years, from 1925 to 1961, and included leading roles in 84 feature films.
 He was a major movie star from the end of the silent film era through to the end of the golden age of classical Hollywood.
 His screen persona appealed strongly to both men and women, and his range included roles in most major film genres.
 His ability to project his own personality onto the characters he played contributed to his natural and authentic appearance on screen.
 Throughout his career, he sustained a screen persona that represented the ideal American hero.